ebu/radiodns-manager/Deployment/README.md

 The base URL for the PlugIt API.

 #### API_ALLOWD_IPS
-IPs allowd to use the PlugIt API.
+Subnets allowed to use the PlugIt API.

 # Main commands